 SOCKETS: If you’re traveling from the U.S., your regular plugs won’t work in London.
 You have to get an adaptor.
 Since we were also heading to other cities we opted for the Insignia Global Travel Adaptor Set.
 You can just switch it out depending on what plug you need at the time.
 TIP: Buy multiple adaptors.
 Sometimes you’ll want to charge your phone while you’re blow drying your hair and one won’t cut it.

 MONEY: London is an expensive city and our dollar is worth a lot less than the pound so naturally, you’ll want the best exchange rate which you’ll find at their Post Offices.
 You can also apply for a Travel Rewards card.
 We went with this one and loved it!
 It’s no annual fees and no foreign transaction fees.
 You can just pay it off when you come back or you have one year with no interest.
 Just remember to download the app and approve large purchases throughout your travels.

 DOWNLOAD THE CITYMAPPER APP: This app will be your lifesaver when trying to get around.
 It gives you the best routes and you can even save them so that if you lose wifi you’ll still have them.

-BUY AN OYSTER CARD: You’ll need an oyster card to get around in London – it’s how you pay for the underground (their subway system) and double decker buses.
-Depending on how many days your visiting London and where you’re traveling to will depend on what type of Oyster Card you need.
+BUY AN OYSTER CARD: You’ll need an oyster card to get around in London – it’s how you pay for the underground (their subway system) and double-decker buses.
+Depending on how many days you’re visiting London and where you’re traveling to will depend on what type of Oyster Card you need.
 All the info can be found here.

 72 HOURS IN LONDON